 When the City of Hoboken upgraded the traffic signals along Washington Street in 2018, I was very pleased to be a part of the Hoboken Historical Museum Signal project.
 As a token of appreciation for installing Hoboken’s oldest traffic light in their museum, the museum staff gave us several pieces of retired equipment, including Hoboken’s second oldest traffic light; the circa 1947 Marbelite 4-way “cluster” from the corner of Washington and 5th, seen in the images above.

 Signal aficionados may have noticed that the signal was suspended from a 1970s/’80s aluminum pole with a truss rod mast arm.
-The original 1940s pole, which obviously got replaced, would have been steel, with a guy wire mast arm.
+The original 1940s pole would have been steel, with a guy wire mast arm.
 Hudson County maintained traffic lights for an unusually long time, and transferred quite a few old signals to newer poles in this way.

-I like the slightly beat up and weathered look of these lights, plus, there are photographs of them in service, so I’m keeping them in off-the-street condition.
+Because I like the slightly beat up and weathered look of these lights, and there are photographs of them in service, I’ve kept them in off-the-street condition.
+One of the red lenses was a replacement, so the only change I made was to restore that lens to the original type, Kopp #66 (thanks, Dave McPhail).
 I used a pair of Marbelite cast aluminum brackets to bind and hang them as a 2-way cluster from the basement ceiling.